novustch/sportsbook-betting/README.md

 - 🟤 Leather

 These integrations will ensure compatibility with a wide range of wallets and platforms, enabling us to deliver an even more robust decentralized experience.

+## 🎯 Conclusion
+BoiBook Sportsbook is a trailblazing partnership project combining innovation, community-driven initiatives, and top-tier features.
+Join us to be a part of a growing project and reap the rewards of a collaborative effort.

 ---